 - How do I know if I am investing in the next Facebook?
 (If we knew the answer to this question, we wouldn’t be wasting our time writing these articles!)

 Angel 101 is just the beginning of your educational journey as an angel investor.
-Once you master these topics, we will have published some continuation pieces based on our Angel 201 and 301 courses.
+Once you master these topics, please check out our other early stage investing series.
 So much to cover, so little time...

 Want to learn more about building an angel portfolio and developing the key skills needed to make great investments?
 Download these free eBooks Angel 101: A Primer for Angel Investors and Angel 201: The 4 Critical Skills Every Angel Should Master, or purchase our books at Amazon.com.